Calculating this expense in advance can ease your tax load.

 In order to file your taxes, which includes payment for self-employment tax, you must have a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).

-As a self-employed individual, you are also required to make quarterly estimated tax payments, which includes payment for estimated income tax and estimated self-employment tax for the year.
+As a self-employed individual, you are also required to make quarterly estimated tax payments, which include payment for estimated income tax and estimated self-employment tax for the year.

 6. Reach out to a tax professional for advice about self-employment tax